 CSP 21 IN SEARCH OF AFRICANISMS IN THE MUSICS OF THE WESTERN HEMISPHERE.

 This course surveys African musical elements as they exist in North, South and Central America as well as in the Caribbean Islands.
 Through readings, lectures, videos and sound recordings, we will trace the historical origins of some traditional aspects found in Africa and relate them to the development of many musical genres found in the Western Hemisphere.

 We will begin by reading selections from the ethical writings of three great philosophers: Aristotle (4th century BCE), Immanuel Kant (18th century), and John Stuart Mill (19th century).
 We will then use the insights and arguments of the great philosophers to determine what the nature of a meaningful life is -- what we ought to value and how we ought to live.
 We will consider what kinds of moral obligations we have, not only to ourselves, our families, and our friends, but also to strangers, to non-human animals, and to nature.

-23 - LA TRANSITIONS: RACE, SPACE, AND PLACE IN THE CITY OF ANGELS.
+CSP 24 L.A.
+TRANSITIONS: RACE, SPACE, AND PLACE IN THE CITY OF ANGELES.

 Complex and contradictory, Los Angeles defies simple understandings.
 Through the lens of neighborhood transitions this course will examine the economic, political, and social forces that shape this city.
 Relying upon insights from a variety of disciplinary perspectives including critical theory, ethnic studies, geography, history, political science, sociology and urban planning we will examine how LA’s neighborhoods have been created, contested, and recreated over the course of the 20th and 21st centuries.
 Our texts will include maps, photography, literature, film, music, and others.
 This course will be supplemented by community-based learning exercises that may include field trips and off-campus assignments.